 I'm Colleen, a 30-something higher education administrative coordinator from Pittsburgh but living in Massachusetts and my husband Dave is my Chief Tasting Office and First Lieutenant in Charge of Sprinkles.
-I suspect if we ever have little ones, he may lose both those titles.
+We recently expanded our family and now that he's on solids, our little guy is second in command for both those titles.

 My love of baking started early and I remember learning at a very young age that you can't just dump three cups of flour into the KitchenAid mixer and turn it on without ending up with 1 1/2 cups of flour on the counter, walls, floor and in your hair.
 Quickly my banana nut muffins were coveted and then my love of cookies took hold.
 Finding dessert flavors that can be modified to cookie form is a favorite pastime and I enjoy reading other baking blogs for inspiration or to test the wonderful creations they've made.

-Now I bake not just for Christmas, but any holiday, birthdays (Birthday Baking is a new tradition this year), or just because I found a great recipe that needed to be made.
+Now I bake not just for Christmas, but any holiday, birthdays (Birthday Baking is one of my favorite ways to share with friends), or just because I found a great recipe that needed to be made.
 My coworkers love to be guinea pigs and there are certain meetings I go to where people don't just look forward to my treats, they expect them.
-And my baking horizons have expanded beyond the cookie to other fun things, but I'm still afraid of most cakes and I've been told I "haven't applied myself" to cupcakes yet.
+And my baking horizons have expanded beyond the cookie to other fun things, and I adore trying new cupcakes, but I'm still afraid of most cakes and I've been told I "haven't applied myself" to pies yet.